Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Method

 Our calculation of expected impact is based on the expectation from probability theory:

 which is motivated by the calculation of risk as a function of likelihood and severity in~\cite{stergiopoulos2022automatic} and assessment of risk as a combination of likelihood and impact in~\cite{nist2012article}.
-The impact is a property of the vulnerabilities (attack vectors) between the attack states and not of the attack states themselves.
-Furthermore, the impact values of the different attack vectors leading to a state may differ from each other.
-To account for this, we consider the expected impact $E[I_{i}]$ of reaching a state as a sum of the expected impacts of the attack vectors $E[I_{j,i}]$ leading to the state $i$:
+The impact is a property of the vulnerabilities between the attack states and not of the attack states themselves.
+Furthermore, the impact values of the different vulnerabilities leading to a state may differ from each other.
+To account for this, we consider the expected impact $E[I_{i}]$ of reaching a state as a sum of the expected impacts of the vulnerabilities $E[I_{j,i}]$ leading to the state~$i$:

-where $I(j,i)$ is the impact of an attack vector from state $j$ to state $i$ and $A$ is the set of all states $j$ immediately preceding the state $i$.
+where $I(j,i)$ is the impact of a vulnerability from state $j$ to state $i$ and $A$ is the set of all states $j$ immediately preceding the state $i$.
 Now we can calculate the expected cumulative impact of an attack reaching a certain state:

-where \(B\) is the set of all the states on every possible path from the beginning of an attack to state \(i\), excluding the state \(i\) itself.
+where $B$ is the set of all the states on every possible path from the beginning of an attack to state $i$, excluding the state $i$ itself.

 Next we calculate three other metrics that are motivated by the grouping of attack states in their affected services, namely expected cumulative inbound and outbound impacts, as well as expected node-wise impact.
 The expected cumulative inbound impact represents the case in which the attack has propagated to a certain service and gained a foothold there but has not yet propagated further within the service.
-It is calculated as a sum of the expected impacts of all the preceding states and the expected impacts (see: Eq.~\ref{eq:E_IMP}) of the incoming attack vectors to the service:
+It is calculated as a sum of the expected impacts of all the preceding states and the expected impacts (see:~\eqref{eq:E_IMP}) of the incoming vulnerabilities to the service:

 where $C$ is the set of all states on every possible path from the beginning of an attack to the states in $G_n$, excluding the states in $G_n$, which is the set of attack states grouped by the service running on node $n$.
 The expected cumulative outbound impact can be calculated by extending $C_{IN}$: